fenning-research-group/PASCAL/build_instructions/spin_coater/readme.md

 # Overview
-This is a beakout of PASCAL's custom spincoater hardware and software.
+This is a beakout of PASCAL's custom spin coater.

 We use a drone motor since they have a hollow shaft, which allows for the vacuum to be applied to the substrate through the motor.
 They're also quite cheap.